Five ITAD Mistakes Not to Make

 Once the definition of success is clear, an organization must follow a consistent process to achieve success.
 Having an inconsistent process is the same as not having a process.

 When someone is permitted to deviate from the plan, nonconformities can become excuses for not achieving success.
-It makes it a challenge to determine whether a problem was the result of someone not following the plan, or the result of the (bad) plan itself?
+It is challenging to determine whether a problem resulted from someone not following the plan or from the (bad) plan itself.

 An exact best plan depends on how an organization defines success.
-Often we receive questions concerning encryption and onsite data destruction regarding ITAD strategies.
-It is beyond the scope of this paper to outline an exact best plan.
+Often, we receive questions concerning encryption and onsite data destruction regarding ITAD strategies.
+Outlining an exact best plan is beyond the scope of this paper.
 That being said, all effective plans ensure legal compliance.

-Data security laws mandate that organizations implement “adequate safeguards” – three types of safeguards; technical, physical, and administrative.
-Regulations also require organizations to minimize segregation-of-duties conflicts.
+Data security laws mandate that organizations implement “adequate safeguards”—three types of safeguards: technical, physical, and administrative.
+Regulations also require organizations to minimize conflicts involving segregation of duties.
 In other words, organizations must implement reasonable measures and actively eliminate opportunities for theft and fraud.

-Sadly, there is a huge incentive that motivates ITAD vendors and employees to hide losses.
+Sadly, a huge incentive motivates ITAD vendors and employees to hide losses.
 Naturally, employees and vendors tend to report self-serving interpretations, especially when facts could make them look bad.

 Without proper controls and independent verification, management receives heavily distorted information.
-Only a careful, objective examination of tracking data can confirm chain-of-custody, or reveal potential liability.
-Executives need to be non-credulous when it comes to ITAD reporting.
+Only a careful, objective examination of tracking data can confirm chain-of-custody or reveal potential liability.
+Executives need to be non-credulous about ITAD reporting.

 The US Navy tests detective controls when it practices man-overboard (MOB) drills.
-When a MOB alarm rings on a ship, every sailor is required to report to a designated muster station.
-There is no acceptable reason not to assemble.
-Failing to report in a timely fashion results in harsh discipline.
+When a ship’s MOB alarm rings, every sailor must report to a designated muster station.
+There is no acceptable reason not to assemble, and failing to report in a timely fashion results in harsh discipline.

-On large ships, group leaders are tempted to ‘cover’ for a colleague who might be running a little behind.
-As the sailors rush to muster stations, officers occasionally apprehend an individual sailor preventing them from mustering on-time.
-These apprehended sailors are deemed MOB.
-When a MOB is falsely reported at a muster station, the entire chain-of-command may be reprimanded.
+Group leaders are tempted to ‘cover’ on large ships for a colleague running a little behind.
+As the sailors rush to muster stations, officers occasionally apprehend an individual sailor, preventing them from mustering on time.
+These apprehended sailors are deemed MOBs.
+The entire chain of command may be reprimanded when a MOB is falsely reported at a muster station.

-The US Navy takes safeguards and reporting very seriously because of conflicts-of-interest exist.
-Acknowledging conflicts-of-interest exist with ITAD is the first step towards creating effective policies and adequate safeguards.
+The US Navy takes safeguards and reporting very seriously because conflicts of interest exist.
+Acknowledging conflicts of interest with ITAD is the first step towards creating effective policies and adequate safeguards.

 Tag it.
 Track it.

-Unbroken chain-of-custody is necessary to indemnify an organization from the downstream risks associated with ITAD.
-Typically, chain-of-custody is established by manually matching manufacturer serial numbers captured on a vendor inventory.
+An unbroken chain of custody is necessary to indemnify an organization from the downstream risks associated with ITAD.
+Typically, this chain of custody is established by manually matching manufacturer serial numbers captured on vendor inventory.
 Sounds easy, right?
 Think again.

 In a multi-year study of tracking data, only 47% of serial numbers captured could be matched successfully.
-In other words, relying solely on serial numbers to achieve chain-of-custody give you have about a 50/50 chance of success.
+In other words, relying solely on serial numbers to achieve chain-of-custody gives you a 50/50 chance of success.

-Disposal tags are a far better way to track assets compared to serial numbers.
+Disposal tags are a far better way to track assets than serial numbers.
 Instead of a 50/50 chance, disposal tags increase the odds of tracking to 99%.
 There is a reason airlines tag luggage and furniture movers tag boxes; it works.

-There is an added benefit to using tags with ITAD; disposal tags deter theft.
+Using tags with ITAD has an added benefit: disposal tags deter theft.
 Employee theft is the number one risk associated with ITAD.
 Employees are less likely to steal an asset they know will be missed.

 Tags are simple, easy, and highly effective.
-Instantly add tags to an existing process.
+You can instantly add tags to an existing process.
 Tags work with any vendor, any size project, anywhere.
-Tags are a perfect way to prevent problems, save time, and save money.
+They are a perfect way to prevent problems, save time, and save money.

 Plan for the Worst